lastoor/gaussian_random_field/README.md

 ## Description

-This is a d-dimensional stationary Gaussian random field (GRF) generator, using circulant embedding method.
+This is a d-dimensional stationary Gaussian random field (GRF) generator, using circulant embedding method [1].
 By defining the covariance function, we can generate any kind of stationary GRFs.
-Particularly, by choosing a specific covariance function and add a trend, we can generate fractional Brownian motion (fBm) fields.
+Particularly, by choosing a specific covariance function and add a trend, we can generate fractional Brownian motion (fBm) fields [2].

 ## Usage